-NIS are one of the major external stressors for change in marine ecosystems and the impacts they may cause are often unpredictable.
-Over 130 NIS and CS have been observed in the Baltic Sea.
+NIS are one of the major external stressors and can drive changes in marine ecosystems, the impacts of which are often unpredictable.
+Over 170 NIS and CS have been observed in the Baltic Sea (AquaNIS 2018).
 The pathways responsible for the currently established species (59% of all introduced species) are shipping and natural spread from neighbouring areas.
-Substantial uncertainty in the information on introduction pathways (except for deliberate releases) hampers detailed analyses and makes it very difficult to assess new human-mediated introductions both into and inside the Baltic Sea.
-Thus the indicator assesses only the new introductions for the Baltic Sea but report these new sightings at a sub-basin scale.
+Substantial uncertainty in the information on introduction pathways (except for deliberate releases) hampers detailed analyses and makes it very difficult to assess new human-mediated introductions both into and within the Baltic Sea.
+Thus the indicator assesses only the new introductions for the whole Baltic Sea, but reports these new sightings at a sub-basin scale.

 D2 Non-indigenous species

-D2C1 The number of non-indigenous species which are newly introduced via human activity into the wild, per assessment period (6 years), measured from the reference year as reported for the initial assessment under Article 8(1) of Directive 2008/56/EC, is minimised and where possible reduced to zero
+D2C1 The number of non-indigenous species which are newly introduced via human activity into the wild, per assessment period (6 years), measured from the reference year as reported for the initial assessment under Article 8(1) of Directive 2008/56/EC, is minimised and where possible reduced to zero.

-HELCOM (2017).
+HELCOM (2018).
 Trends in arrival of new non-indigenous species.
 HELCOM core indicator report.
 Online.
 [Date Viewed], [Web link].